techreturners/lm-lab-eks-terraform-devopsupskill/README.md

 We need to configure **kubectl** to be able to authenticate with your cluster.

 To do this we use the AWS CLI to get the credentials.
-Notice how we reference the outputs in the command below:
+Notice how we reference the outputs in the command below.

+**NOTE** Replace the `terraform-iac` part with whatever your AWS Credentials profile is called in `~/.aws/credentials`

 ```
-aws eks --region $(terraform output -raw region) update-kubeconfig --name $(terraform output -raw cluster_name)
+aws eks --region $(terraform output -raw region) update-kubeconfig --name $(terraform output -raw cluster_name) --profile terraform-iac
 ```

 It should say something like:

 ```
-Merged "devops-upskill-aks" as current context in /Users/jamesheggs/.kube/config
+Added new context arn:aws:eks:eu-west-2:1234567:cluster/devops-upskill-eks to /Users/user/.kube/config
 ```

 ### Step 10 - Check if kubectl can access cluster